bharatzvm/jstest/README.md

 ### Known issues

-babel --copy-files doesn't seem to copy scss files for production
+babel --copy-files doesn't seem to copy scss files for production - Wait for babel v7 that will fix it

+### To Test

+docker run -d --name redis -p 6380:6379 redis

+docker run -it --name jstest --link redis -p 4500:4500 highbp/jstest:stage